-57. The Trustee BoardBoard of Trustees shall have power to resolve pursuant to the Constitution to effect Trustees' indemnity insurance, despite their interest in such policy.
+57. The Trustee Board shall have power to resolve pursuant to the Constitution to effect Trustees' indemnity insurance, despite their interest in such policy.

-Proceedings of the Trustee Board of Trustees
+Proceedings of the Trustee Board

-58. Subject to the provisions of thies Constitution and these Bye-Laws, the Trustee BoardBoard of Trustees may regulate their proceedings as they think-see fit.
+58. Subject to the provisions of this Constitution and the Bye-Laws, the Trustee Board may regulate their proceedings as they think fit.